jlevy/og-equity-compensation/README.md

 ## Should You Read This?

+In short, you probably should!
 If you’re thinking of working for a company that is offering you equity, it is critical to understand both the basics and some very technical details about the exact type of compensation you are being offered, including the tax consequences.
 Equity compensation and tax might seem like different topics, but they are so intertwined it’s hard to explain one without the other.
 An understanding of the underlying rules is necessary for negotiating fair offers—on both sides.

 Of course, this Guide can’t replace professional advice.
 But talk to anyone who’s worked in startups and they’ll have stories of how they or their colleagues made costly mistakes as a result of not understanding these details.
 Assessing the advice you receive from your personal or company attorney can be easier when you have all the information to work with.